steinathan/pipecat-speech-cache/README.md

 # pipecat-speech-cache

-A simple, async TTS response caching backend for use with Pipecat and compatible TTS systems.
-Uses Redis for efficient, scalable storage.
+A Redis-based TTS response caching layer for Pipecat to reduce costs and latency.

 ## Features
 - Async Redis backend